devclub-iitd/DeployBot/README.md

 - Each project should have a `.env` file for environment variables which should be encrypted using `git-secret` with `devclubiitd` user as collaborator. `devclubiitd`'s public gpg key can be found [here](https://github.com/devclubiitd.gpg)
 - Each project should have `docker-compose.yml` to build their projects.
 - Sample `docker-compose.yml` is given here with name `sample_docker-compose.yml`.
+- The service names in `docker-compose.yml` must be of the form `<project name>_<service name>` to avoid any docker container clashes.
+- The image names in `docker-compose.yml` must be preceded by `${REGISTRY_NAME}`
+- The service that will listen for requests must have:
+    - `reverseproxy` network
+    - `VIRTUAL_HOST` environment variable

-Note: Make sure that you have external `reverseproxy` network in your `docker-compose.yml`.
-Also, never use bind mounts in your compose file.
+Note: Never use bind mounts in your compose file.